Quantum computing: Challenges

-Sourcing parts for quantum computers is also very difficult.
-Superconducting quantum computers, like those constructed by Google and IBM, need helium-3, a nuclear research byproduct, and special superconducting cables made only by the Japanese company Coax Co.

-The control of multi-qubit systems requires the generation and coordination of a large number of electrical signals with tight and deterministic timing resolution.
+The control of multi-qubit systems requires the rapid generation and coordination of a large number of electrical signals with deterministic timing.
 This has led to the development of quantum controllers that enable interfacing with the qubits.
-Scaling these systems to support a growing number of qubits is an additional challenge.
+Scaling these systems to support many qubits is an additional challenge.

+The potential to break public-key encryption has motivated changes in global cybersecurity strategies.
+The National Institute of Standards and Technology (NIST) initiated detailed standardization processes for post-quantum cryptography.
+These global efforts are designed to develop, evaluate, and deploy cryptographic algorithms that remain safe against both quantum and classical attacks.

+Coolant

+Sourcing parts for quantum computers is difficult.
+Superconducting quantum computers, such as those constructed by Google and IBM, need helium-3, a nuclear research byproduct, and special superconducting cables made only by one company, Coax Co.
+On 27 January 2026, DARPA called for proposals for a quantum computing coolant below 1 kelvin, which does not use helium-3.
+In February 2026, the Chinese Academy of Sciences announced the testing of a rare-earth alloy, EuCo_{2}Al_{9}, which could fill a similar role.

 Decoherence

-One of the greatest challenges involved in constructing quantum computers is controlling or removing quantum decoherence.
-This usually means isolating the system from its environment, as interactions with the external world cause the system to decohere.
-However, other sources of decoherence also exist.
-Examples include the quantum gates, the lattice vibrations, and the background thermonuclear spin of the physical system used to implement the qubits.
-Decoherence is irreversible, as it is effectively non-unitary, and is usually something that should be highly controlled, if not avoided.
+Quantum decoherence must be controlled or eliminated.
+Error rates are typically proportional to the ratio of operating time to decoherence time; hence, any operation must be completed much more quickly than the decoherence time.
+This usually means isolating the system from its environment, as external interactions cause decoherence.
+However, other sources also exist.
+Examples include the quantum gates, the lattice vibrations, and the background thermonuclear spin of the physical system that implements the qubits.
+Decoherence is irreversible, as it is effectively non-unitary, and must be controlled or avoided.
 Decoherence times for candidate systems in particular, the transverse relaxation time T_{2} (for NMR and MRI technology, also called the dephasing time), typically range between nanoseconds and seconds at low temperatures.
-Currently, some quantum computers require their qubits to be cooled to 20 millikelvin (usually using a dilution refrigerator) in order to prevent significant decoherence.
-A 2020 study argues that ionizing radiation such as cosmic rays can nevertheless cause certain systems to decohere within milliseconds.
+Some quantum computers require their qubits to be cooled to 20 millikelvin (usually using a dilution refrigerator) in order to prevent significant decoherence.
+A 2020 study reported that ionizing radiation such as cosmic rays can cause certain systems to decohere within milliseconds.

-As a result, time-consuming tasks may render some quantum algorithms inoperable, as attempting to maintain the state of qubits for a long enough duration will eventually corrupt the superpositions.
+As a result, time-consuming tasks may render some quantum algorithms inoperable, as maintaining the state of qubits over a long period eventually corrupts the superpositions.

-These issues are more difficult for optical approaches as the timescales are orders of magnitude shorter, and an often-cited approach to overcoming them is optical pulse shaping.
-Error rates are typically proportional to the ratio of operating time to decoherence time; hence, any operation must be completed much more quickly than the decoherence time.
+These issues are more difficult for optical approaches as the timescales are orders of magnitude shorter.
+An often-cited approach to overcoming them is optical pulse shaping.

 As described by the threshold theorem, if the error rate is small enough, it is thought to be possible to use quantum error correction to suppress errors and decoherence.
 This allows the total calculation time to be longer than the decoherence time if the error correction scheme can correct errors faster than decoherence introduces them.
 An often-cited figure for the required error rate in each gate for fault-tolerant computation is 10^{−3}, assuming the noise is depolarizing.